The child

 Mother

-Your breasts may be larger, so that you need a larger bra.
+Your breasts may be changing their shape and appearance.
+You will likely go up one or more bra sizes during your pregnancy.
 A firm bra that provides plenty of support is a comfortable alternative.
-Breasts are often at their most tender during the first half of the pregnancy.
+Breasts are often most tender during the first half of pregnancy.

 Partner